Spontaneous combustion: Confirmed

-Haypiles and compost piles may self-ignite because of heat produced by bacterial fermentation.
-Rags soaked with drying oils or varnish can oxidise rapidly due to the large surface area, and even a small pile can produce enough heat to ignite under the right conditions.
+Hay and compost piles may self-ignite because of heat produced by bacterial fermentation, which then can cause pyrolysis and oxidation that leads to thermal runaway reactions that reach autoignition temperature.
+Rags soaked with drying oils or varnish can oxidize rapidly due to the large surface area, and even a small pile can produce enough heat to ignite under the right conditions.
 Coal can ignite spontaneously when exposed to oxygen, which causes it to react and heat up when there is insufficient ventilation for cooling.
 Pyrite oxidation is often the cause of coal's spontaneous ignition in old mine tailings.
 Pistachio nuts are highly flammable when stored in large quantities, and are prone to self-heating and spontaneous combustion.
 Large manure piles can spontaneously combust during conditions of extreme heat.
-Cotton and linen can ignite when they come into contact with polyunsaturated vegetable oils (linseed, massage oils); bacteria slowly decompose the materials, producing heat.
+Cotton and linen can ignite when they come into contact with polyunsaturated vegetable oils (linseed, massage oils); bacteria will slowly decompose the materials, producing heat.
 If these materials are stored in a way so the heat cannot escape, the heat buildup increases the rate of decomposition and thus the rate of heat buildup increases.
 Once ignition temperature is reached, combustion occurs with oxidizers present (oxygen).
 Nitrate film, when improperly stored, can deteriorate into an extremely flammable condition and combust.
 The 1937 Fox vault fire was caused by spontaneously combusting nitrate film.

 Hay

 Hay is one of the most widely studied materials in spontaneous combustion.
 It is very difficult to establish a unified theory of what occurs in hay self-heating because of the variation in the types of grass used in hay preparation, and the different locations where it is grown.
 It is anticipated that dangerous heating will occur in hay that contains more than 25% moisture.
 The largest number of fires occur within two to six weeks of storage, with the majority occurring in the fourth or fifth week.

+The process may begin with microbiological activity (bacteria or mold) which ferments the hay, creating ethanol.
+Ethanol has a flash point of 14 °C, so with an ignition source such as static electricity, e.g. from a mouse running through the hay, combustion may occur.
+The temperature then increases, igniting the hay itself.

-The process may begin with microbiological activity (bacteria or mold), but at some point the process has to become chemical.
-Microbiological activity will also limit the amount of oxygen available in the hay.
-Moisture appears to be quite important, no matter what process.
+Microbiological activity reduces the amount of oxygen available in the hay.
 At 100 °C, wet hay absorbed twice the amount of oxygen of dry hay.
-There has been conjecture that the complex carbohydrates present in hay break down to simpler sugars, which are more readily oxidized.
+There has been conjecture that the complex carbohydrates present in hay break down to simpler sugars, which are more readily fermented to ethanol.